VladimirManev/VocabularyProject/README.md

 # Vocabulary

 **Vocabulary** is an educational React project designed to help users learn foreign languages.
+The project aims to practice the functionality of React.
+The use of external libraries is kept to a minimum.
 The web application provides an interactive way for learners to practice and improve their language skills by generating sentences in the target language.

 ## Table of Contents